Loepker-James/enforce-rules/docs/validate.md

 ## Failure Behavior
-If any rule fails, the validator raises a ValueError.
+If any rule fails, the validator raises a ```ValueError```.
 The exact error message depends on the rule.
 Some rules include the rule name and the failing value, while others only provide a short message.
 Validation stops immediately when a rule fails, and no additional rules are checked.